mfr73ua/mfr73ua/README.md

 - 🏫: I'm a student of AI Engineering.
 - 🔭: I’m currently working on many small projects.
-- 🌱: I’m currently learning the concepts of AI.
+- 🌱: I’m learning the concepts of AI.